Perfectly Probiotic Cottage Cheese (enzyme rich too!)Updated: February 17, 2017Fermented Foods, Raw Milk at Home, Recipes

 Finding probiotic and enzyme rich, full fat cottage cheese is very difficult if not impossible depending on where you live.
 And, if you’re lucky enough to source locally, chances are it will be from a small grassfed dairy.

 As a result, if you’re a cottage cheese lover like I am, it’s best to learn how to make it yourself.
-Fortunately, the process of making truly traditional cottage cheese is simple and when you handcraft and consume curds and whey in this manner, it really will help you with your weight loss goals because, in a word, it will truly satisfy!
+Fortunately, the process of making truly traditional cheese of the modern cottage variety is simple.
+And, when you handcraft and consume curds and whey in this manner, it really will help you with your weight loss goals because, in a word, it will truly satisfy!

 Cottage Cheese: Perfectly Probiotic, Enzyme Rich and Full Fat